Odontocetes

 Makara species code: BWG

 Narrow high-band frequency species include porpoises and Kogiidae species (Pygmy and Dwarf sperm whales).
-Both groups produce indifferentiable clicks (shown in Wigner plot).
-Clicks are differentiated by recording location - nearshore narrow high-band frequency clicks are denoted as porpoise clicks, offshore as Kogiidae clicks (map below).
-Porpoises also produce buzzes.
+Both groups produce indifferentiable clicks.
+Species are thus identified by recording location - nearshore narrow high-band frequency clicks are denoted as porpoise clicks, offshore as Kogiidae clicks (map right).
+Porpoises also produce both social and foraging buzzes, indicating an echolocation event.

 DeAngelis, A. 2023